Asia Leadership Fellow Programme

 ALFP seeks public intellectuals who are deeply rooted in and committed to civil society beyond their own cultural, disciplinary and geopolitical backgrounds.
 More specifically, we are looking for individuals who:

-1. Have demonstrated a certain degree of achievement in their profession and have demonstrated outstanding leadership ability
+1. Have demonstrated a certain degree of achievement in their profession as well as outstanding leadership ability

 2. Are willing to go beyond their discipline or field of specialty and to engage in constructive discussions with other fellows who have diverse specialties and cultural backgrounds